-Check out the Frigidaire 70 Pint Dehumidifier in the Constellation store.
+Check out the Frigidaire 70-Pint Dehumidifier in the Constellation store.

-Check out the Frigidaire 50 Pint Dehumidifier in the Constellation store.
+Check out the Frigidaire 50-Pint Dehumidifier in the Constellation store.

-Small-capacity dehumidifiers can remove between 30 and 35 pints a day and are best used in small spaces such as single rooms, closets and crawl spaces.
+Small-capacity dehumidifiers can remove between 30 and 35 pints a day and are best used in small spaces, such as single rooms, closets and crawl spaces.

-Check out the Frigidaire 30 Pint Dehumidifier in the Constellation store.
+Check out the Frigidaire 30-Pint Dehumidifier in the Constellation store.

+Dehumidifier watts are important to know when calculating the energy factor of your machine.
+The energy factor of a dehumidifier is measured in liters of water removed per kilowatt-hour.
 In order to be approved by ENERGY STAR®️, energy-efficient dehumidifiers must have an energy factor of at least 2.00, or an energy factor greater than 2.80 for dehumidifiers that remove more than 75 pints of moisture a day.

 If you don’t know the energy consumption of your dehumidifier, watts can be measured by using devices like P3 Kill A Watt Edge.
 Simply plug your dehumidifier into the device, and it can calculate the energy consumption of your machine in active or standby mode.